pyomeca/bioptim/README.md

 ### The custom_initial_guess.py file
 This example is a trivial box that must superimpose one of its corner to a marker at the beginning of the movement and superimpose the same corner to a different marker at the end.
-It is designed to investigate the different way to define the initial guesses at each node sent to the solver.
+It is designed to investigate the different way to define the initial guesses at each node that are sent to the solver.

 All the types of interpolation are shown : `CONSTANT`, `CONSTANT_WITH_FIRST_AND_LAST_DIFFERENT`, `LINEAR`, `EACH_FRAME`, `SPLINE`, and `CUSTOM`.

 When the CUSTOM interpolation is chosen, the `custom_init_func` function is used to custom the initial guesses of the states and controls.
-In this particular example, one mimics linear interpolation.
+In this particular example, the CUSTOM interpolation mimics linear interpolation.

 ### The custom_objectives.py file
 This example is a trivial box that tries to superimpose one of its corner to a marker at the beginning of the movement